 • New Bedford Whaling Museum Case Study Solution significantly maintained its policy word of mouth in a constant way.

 Research of market to evaluate the possible customers and their span:

 • Quality of food drive the customers' fulfillment the most i.e. use of food of prime grade.

 • The essential drivers served as the factors of consumers' fulfillment was mainly atmosphere and service.

 • Investors of the business were not experienced in regard to grow the dining establishment business.

 • Lack of awareness about the culture of Japan and cooking style of New Bedford Whaling Museum Case Study Solution.

 Investors lack control in regards to management of operations.

-• Reducing of extra expense of ad.
+• Lowering of extra cost of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.